Carlos Santana Player Props: Pirates vs. Reds

 - The Reds pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.

-- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (5.27).
+- The Reds have a 5.14 team ERA that ranks 26th among all MLB pitching staffs.

-- Reds pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.1 per game).
+- The Reds rank 13th in baseball in home runs allowed (22 total, one per game).

-- The Reds are sending Cessa (0-2) to the mound for his fourth start of the season.
-He is 0-2 with a 13.50 ERA and three strikeouts in 12 2/3 innings pitched.
+- The Reds are sending Greene (0-0) to the mound to make his fifth start of the season.
+He is 0-0 with a 4.24 ERA and 24 strikeouts through 17 2/3 innings pitched.

-- His most recent time out came in relief on Friday when the right-hander tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.
+- His most recent appearance came in relief on Saturday when the right-hander tossed 2/3 innings against the Pittsburgh Pirates while allowing hits.

-- The 30-year-old has an ERA of 13.50, with 2.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .417 against him.
+- The 23-year-old has amassed an ERA of 4.24, with 12.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.